 Title to any trade secrets, inventions, developments, or discoveries, works of authorship, whether patentable or not (collectively referred to as "Intellectual Property"), resulting directly from the Scope of Work, shall be allocated according to applicable employment contracts and U. S. Patent Law (Title 35 U. S. Code) and U.S. Copyright Law (Title 17 U.S. Code) in effect at the time the Intellectual Property was created.
-For that Intellectual Property determined to be solely owned by UNIVERSITY, the SPONSOR is granted an option to negotiate a license, on reasonable terms, to such Intellectual Property, such option to be exercised within six (6) months of notification of the Intellectual Property, an exclusive option is provided to SPONSOR to negotiate for an exclusive license, on reasonable terms, to UNIVERSITY's rights, such option to be exercised within six (6) months of notification of the Intellectual Property.
-For that Intellectual Property.
-For that Intellectual Property determined to be solely owned by SPONSOR and UNIVERSITY, an exclusive option is provided to SPONSOR to negotiate for an exclusive license, on reasonable terms, to UNIVERSITY's rights, such option to be exercised within six (6) months of notification of the Intellectual Property.
-For that Intellectual Property determined to be solely owned by SPONSOR, UNIVERSITY's rights, such option to be exercised within six (6) months of notification of the Intellectual Property.
-For that Intellectual Property determined to be solely owned by SPONSOR, UNIVERSITY's shall claim no rights.
+For that Intellectual Property determined to be solely owned by UNIVERSITY, the SPONSOR is granted an option to negotiate a license, on reasonable terms, to such Intellectual Property, such option to be exercised within six (6) months of notification of the Intellectual Property.
+For that Intellectual Property determined to be jointly owned by SPONSOR and UNIVERSITY, an exclusive option is provided to SPONSOR to negotiate for an exclusive license, on reasonable terms, to UNIVERSITY's rights, such option to be exercised within six (6) months of notification of the Intellectual Property.
+For that Intellectual Property determined to be solely owned by SPONSOR, UNIVERSITY shall claim no rights.
 SPONSOR is granted a non-exclusive license, for internal use only, to all original works developed within the Scope of Work for which UNIVERSITY owns the copyright.